One algorithm can replace 100 reports

 Passion for the BI trade

 Van Beek doesn’t mind that his concept of the intelligent organization is copied sometimes, as long as the interpretation is correct.
 “The concept is too universal to patent,” he realizes.
-Besides, the market for BI and analytics is big enough, and will keep growing by 8% annually until 2021, according to the analyst firm Gartner.
+Besides, the market for BI and analytics is big enough, and will keep growing by 8% annually until 2021, according to the analytics firm Gartner.
 In short, Van Beek sees plenty of commercial opportunities, but profit isn’t his only motivator.
-His passion for the trade stems from a deeply-rooted desire to see organizations truly transform.
+His passion for the trade stems from a deeply rooted desire to see organizations truly transform.
 After all, end users don’t accept slow oil tankers anymore, they want agile speedboats.
 Organizations have to reinvent themselves.
 That’s why BI is largely change management.
 Striving for intelligence by removing the barricades between departments is the first delicate step in this process.
 “Too many organizations have become institutionalized.”

 Nothing new under the sun

 Henry Mintzberg’s infamous organizational structure dominates many industries, and the amount of specializations has gotten out of control,” Van Beek proselytizes during the workshops and masterclasses regularly organized by Passionned Group.
 Ironically, Van Beek still adheres to the legacy of Ernst Hijmans (1890-1987), founder of the Dutch school of business consultancy.
 In essence, an organization is no more than “a place where people work together to realize goals.”
-A definition from 1917(!) that holds true today, both in the old BI world as the new AI world.
+A definition from 1917(!) that still holds true today, both in the old BI world and in the new AI world.
 In that sense, there’s nothing new under the sun…

 A selection of our customers